-The following reconciliations show how the net carrying amounts of insurance contracts changed during the year as a result of cash flows and amounts recognized in the statements of operations.
+The following reconciliations show how the net carrying amounts of insurance contracts changed during the year as a result of cash flows and amounts recognized in the Statement of Operations.

-The following tables separately analyze movements in the liability for remaining coverage (LRC) and movements in the liability for incurred claims (LIC) and reconciles these movements to the line items in the statements of operations.
+The following tables separately analyze movements in the liability for remaining coverage and movements in the liability for incurred claims and reconciles these movements to the line items in the Statement of Operations.